 Even if a business avoids legal consequences, misleading competitor comparisons can damage trust with customers.
 Social media backlash, negative press coverage, or loss of industry credibility can harm long-term business success.

-To avoid these consequences, businesses should prioritize accuracy, fairness, and compliance when sharing competitor data.
-The next sections will discuss legal defenses, ethical considerations, and practical strategies for ensuring lawful and fair competitor comparisons.
+To avoid these consequences, prioritize accuracy, fairness, and compliance when sharing competitor data.

 Truth as a Complete Defense